 Studies show that honey has effective healing properties.
 Mix it with your tea and sip on it to take advantage of its healing properties and cure your Pharyngitis.

 However, make sure that you do not put honey into hot teas or water as it will reduce or destroy its properties.

 Most sore throats cannot be treated with medication as viruses need to run its course before they subside.
 However, you can always try over-the-counter medicines like ibuprofen to reduce inflammation and pain.

 4. Drink lots of water

-When you have a sore throat, it is important that you keep drinking water to ensure that your body is well hydrated.
+When you have a Pharyngitis, it is important that you keep drinking water to ensure that your body is well hydrated.
 This eventually will keep your throat lubricated by producing enough saliva and mucus.

 You may drink warm water or warm soups and teas to have a soothing feeling.
 However, make sure that they are not too hot as it will irritate your sore throat further.